xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 # Passport Control

-You find yourself at passport control where you are told your xtdb experience is needed.
+You find yourself at passport control where you are told your XTDB experience is needed.

 Kaarlang has arrived there first and has been chatting to the manager here.
-As an advanced civilization, they are quite happily using xtdb with no issues but still have a problem with human error.
+As an advanced civilization, they are quite happily using XTDB with no issues but still have a problem with human error.
-Some employees have been handing out passports before putting the traveller's information into xtdb.
+Some employees have been handing out passports before putting the traveller's information into XTDB.
 When it gets particularly busy, it’s not uncommon for the employees to forget to go back and put the data in, resulting in unregistered travellers.

-Kaarlang has told the manager that you have a background in solving problems using xtdb, so has offered them your skills.
+Kaarlang has told the manager that you have a background in solving problems using XTDB, so has offered them your skills.

-Your task is to make a function that ensures no passport is given before the traveller's data is successfully ingested into xtdb.
+Your task is to make a function that ensures no passport is given before the traveller's data is successfully ingested into XTDB.

 ```clojure
 (defn ingest-and-query